 Love dates?
 Me too!
-Then you will definitely want to learn how to make some date paste.
-A healthy fruit based alternative sweetener using only 2 ingredients pitted dates and some tepid water.
+Then you will definitely want to learn how to make some date paste in a blender.
+A healthy fruit based alternative sweetener using only 2 ingredients pitted dates and some water, no food processor is needed.

 If you are looking for a sweetener that is healthy, wholesome and taste equally as awesome then look no further than following my step by step guide for making your own homemade date paste.